B.E. Aerospace Engineering (AS)

 • Beyond the core curriculum, students can pursue specialized paths, including earning Honors or Minor degrees in specific areas through additional credits, aligning with the educational vision of offering flexible and specialized pathways as envisioned by the National Education Policy (NEP).

-• Elective Courses offer students the flexibility to explore diverse interests such as robotics, unmanned aerial vehicles (UAVs), or satellite systems.
+• Elective Courses offer students the flexibility to explore diverse interests such as Heat and mass transfer, Guidance and Navigation Systems, Reusable Launch Vehicles, Aerospace Systems and Avionics, Mechanics of Composite Structures, Industrial Aerodynamics, unmanned aerial vehicles (UAVs), advanced propulsion systems.

-• Moreover, Specialized Electives, including Online Certification Courses, enable students to delve deeper into niche areas like space propulsion and advanced aerodynamics.
+• Moreover, Specialized Electives, including Online Certification Courses, enable students to delve deeper into niche areas like High speed aerodynamics, boundary layer theory, Integration of AI and ML in UAV’s.

 • Throughout the program, Laboratory Work facilitates hands-on learning experiences with aerospace systems, experiments, and simulations.